 We can build real community anywhere: in a village, a city neighborhood, or in a church, school, or work place.
 It just takes getting involved.
 Getting to really know others.
 And seeking ways to reach out and help.

 Yes, small town living comes with an unavoidable community.
 Rude shop owners, noisy neighbors.
 But it sometimes comes with special little gifts too.
 A greeting, a smile, and a fragrant rose.
 Garden fresh vegetables hanging on our doorknob.
 Desserts the neighbors share.
-Those are just a few special benefits we’ve found in small town living!
+Those are just a few special benefits we’ve found in small town living, and community in general!

 And that rose, especially, reminded me that it’s in the midst of thorns, that we find the roses!